SOCR/DataSifterII/README.md

 Overview
 ========
-The *DataSifter* provides critical supportr for collaborative data sharing, open-science networking, and secure information exchange.
-In its core, teh DataSifter implements a novel statistical obfusction technique that optimizes privacy protection (for secure and safe information exchange) and utility (preservation of hte information content and analytical value) of datasets.
+The *DataSifter* provides critical support for collaborative data sharing, open-science networking, and secure information exchange.
+In its core, the DataSifter implements a novel statistical obfuscation technique that optimizes privacy protection (for secure and safe information exchange) and utility (preservation of the information content and analytical value) of datasets.

 Authors
 =======
-Nina Zhou, Lu Wang, Simeone Marino, Yi Zhao, Ivo Dinov and hte [SOCR Team](http://www.socr.umich.edu/people/).
+Nina Zhou, Lu Wang, Simeone Marino, Yi Zhao, Ivo Dinov and the [SOCR Team](http://www.socr.umich.edu/people/).

 Example
 =======